Got coins? How to safely store and display your collection

 AKA coin holders

-- Generally, white cardboard with a clear Mylar pocket to let you view the coin
+- Cardboard with a clear pocket to view the coin.

-- Cons: dust from the cardboard may cause coin spotting; staples may scratch or leach chemicals onto coins; adhesive can possibly damage coins over time or wear out—causing holder to pop open
+- CONS: Dust from cardboard may cause coin spotting; staples may scratch or leach chemicals; adhesive can cause damage or wear out over time—causing holder to pop open.

 Coin flips